DaveVoorhis/Wrapd/docs/index.md

 1. Lets you define SQL queries in your Java code, tests them, and generates Java code to invoke them as conventional, Streams-compatible, SQL-injection-avoiding, high performance, statically-type-checked method invocations in your Java applications.
 2. Makes it easy to manage and migrate schema changes from your Java applications.

-It turns one-time SQL query definitions like this:
+It turns SQL query definitions like this:

 ```java
 defineQuery("JoinABCXYZWhere",